 Litecoin Distribution and Allocation Overview

-Litecoin's primary distribution mechanism is through mining rewards.
-Miners receive LTC for validating transactions and securing the network using the Scrypt proof-of-work algorithm.
-The initial block reward was 50 LTC per block, which halves approximately every four years or every 840,000 blocks.
+LTC distribution occurs exclusively through proof-of-work mining using the Scrypt algorithm.
+Miners receive block rewards for validating transactions and securing the network.
+The initial block reward was 50 LTC per block, with blocks generated approximately every 2.5 minutes.
+This reward undergoes halving events roughly every four years or every 840,000 blocks, reducing miner rewards by 50 percent each time.

 Fair Launch Principles

-As of 2024, over 74 million LTC have been mined, representing approximately 88% of the total supply.
-The remaining coins will be gradually released through mining rewards until around 2142, when the last Litecoin is expected to be mined, similar to Bitcoin's timeline but accelerated due to faster block times.
+As of recent data, over 73 million LTC have been mined and are in circulation, representing approximately 87 percent of the total supply.
+The remaining coins will be gradually released through mining rewards until around 2142 when the final Litecoin is expected to be mined.
+The decreasing issuance rate creates a deflationary pressure over time.

 Utilità e casi d'uso di Litecoin (LTC)